twobombs/qrackmin/README.md

 ## Overview

-Qrackmin is a minimalistic container system for [Qrack](https://github.com/unitaryfund/qrack), designed for both OpenCL and CUDA environments.
+Thereminq-HPC is a minimalistic container system for [Qrack](https://github.com/unitaryfund/qrack), designed for both OpenCL and CUDA environments.
 It provides a set of Docker images and scripts to run quantum computing simulations and benchmarks.
 ThereminQ orchestrates a suite of best-of-class tools designed to control extend and visualize data emanating for Quantum circuits using Qrack ELK Tipsy Jupyter CUDA and OpenCL accelerators.

 ## Directory Structure